Did you know Texas has an official state mushroom that hisses?

-AUSTIN (KXAN) – Some mushrooms are good on salads, while some can make you feel kind of funny.
+Some mushrooms are good on salads, while some can make you feel kind of funny.
 Still others apparently hiss.
+KTLA’s sister station KXAN reports.

 The latter mushroom, whose scientific name is Chorioactis Geaster and is commonly known as both the Devil’s Cigar and Texas star, is the official State Mushroom of Texas.